 Potter’s Village Children’s Medical Centre opened for patients from the community in December 2012.
 Services offered are Outpatient and Immunisation clinics, Inpatient Wards for children up to the age of 12, a Special Care Nursery for premature and sick newborn babies, Rehab Centre for Children with Disabilities, Nutritional Rehab, and a small Diagnostic Laboratory providing a variety of tests along with an ultrasound scanner.

-The Medical Centre is staffed by a team of good Ugandan nurses, led by Sr Jovia Uwamaria with the support of Dr Mike Hughes and visiting overseas volunteers, mainly from the UK.
-Outpatients (mainly children) attend the Centre throughout the day, and sometimes the night; emergencies are seen at any time.
-In one eight month period over 3000 outpatients were seen.
+The Medical Centre is staffed by a team of good Ugandan nurses, led by Sr Jovia Uwamaria and three Clinical Officers - Davis, Rodgers and Richard.
+Outpatients attend the Centre throughout the day, and sometimes the night; emergencies are seen at any time.
+In one eight-month period over 3,000 outpatients were seen.
 Inpatient numbers can vary monthly from 40 to 150 depending on the season.
 Common conditions seen on the ward are pneumonia, gastroenteritis, malnutrition, malaria and typhoid.

 The Medical Centre is on the same site as the Crisis Centre and has developed a reputation for providing high quality care.
 The Medical Centre charges a small fee for consultations, admissions and treatment.
 The Centre is open to everybody and help is given to those who are simply unable to pay.
 No child will go without consultation and required treatment.

 The Medical Centre has earned the respect of the local community, but it faces difficulties with certain cultural practices and local healing methods, which are often barbaric and can leave children with life threatening conditions.
 The Medical Centre regularly sees children who have suffered these practices from which most children eventually recover but some, sadly, succumb.